replicatedhq/troubleshoot.sh/docs/source/analyze/outcomes.md

 ## Title

 The title attribute contains a title to display in the analyzer card on the UI.
-This should be a short message, it's limited to one line.
+This should be a short message since it's limited to one line.
 If the text provided extends over 1 line, it will be truncated with an ellipsis.
 The title attribute does not support markdown, it's rendered as a header element.
 Each analyzer contains a default title, if one is not provided in the spec.

 ## Message